 So, I just thought I would write this blog to tell you guys what I got out of the TEFL course and why you should definitely do one too:

-- Awareness of your mother tongue (and other languages): For a lot of of people, we glide through life just being blissfully unaware of our our own language actually functions.
+- Awareness of your mother tongue (and other languages): For a lot of of people, we glide through life just being blissfully unaware of how our own language actually functions.
 Why do we sometimes use ‘the’ in front of some nouns and not others?
 What’s the difference between ‘a’ and ‘an’?
 What’s the difference between ‘its’ and ‘it’s’?
 A TEFL course will take you on a massive linguistic learning curb of your own language, which I found incredibly interesting.

 - You can do them all over Europe: I didn’t want to label this point as “An excuse for a holiday” because doing an intensive TEFL course is just that, intensive.
 Mine was 10am-6pm Monday-Friday so it was far from a holiday.
 However, it does allow you to travel to a new city in a different country and experience life in that city for around a month, a little taste so to speak.
 I was very lucky as Barcelona turned out to be a great city to live and study in.
 Another reason I chose Spain in general was because I study Spanish back in the UK and it was another opportunity to improve my language skills, and it could be for you too.